brunosag/terraINF/README.md

 <img src="https://user-images.githubusercontent.com/97703272/232666987-42b92b99-b188-417d-9877-da3e2d7473a6.png" align="left" width="450">

-Selecting the level editor option from the main menu, the player is greeted with an interactive screen which can be navigated with the mouse or keyboard.
-With the keyboard, A and D or the side arrows can be used to select an ore or save the level.
-The mouse also works and makes it possible to click on selectable items on the HUD.
-If the ESC key is pressed, the game will exit without saving and return to the initial menu.
-Selectable items are marked in yellow, and the save option is only selected by hovering over them and left clicking, or by using the aforementioned keys and pressing ENTER.
+The level editor option on the main menu allows the player to create their custom levels.
+It features an interactive screen that can be navigated with either the mouse or keyboard.
+The keyboard shortcuts include using the A and D keys or the side arrow keys to select an ore or save the level.
+The mouse can also be used to click on the selectable items on the HUD.
+Pressing the ESC key exits the level editor without saving and returns to the initial menu.
+The selectable items are marked in yellow, and the save option is only selected by hovering over them and left-clicking or using the aforementioned keys and pressing ENTER.

 <br clear="left">